Please follow & like us :)

 What is the history of Regina cookies?

-The cookies were originally made in Palermo, which is the capital of Sicily and they were named after Queen Margherita di Savoia.
-Other than this it is hard to find historical accounts of this cookie recipe.
+The cookies were originally made in Palermo, the capital of Sicily, and they were named after Queen Margherita di Savoia.
+Other than this, it is hard to find historical accounts of this cookie recipe.
 We know that Sicily was conquered and occupied by many different countries and cultures over the years.
-One of the cultures that influenced Sicilian cuisine is Arabic and the Sicilian word for sesame seeds is “giuggiulena” which derives from the Arabic word juljulàn (or giolgiolan).
+One of the cultures that influenced Sicilian cuisine is Arabic, and the Sicilian word for sesame seeds is “giuggiulena,” which derives from the Arabic word juljulàn (or giolgiolan).

 How many calories are in Sesame cookies?

-In this recipe there are approximately 104 calories per cookie.
-I am not a nutritionist, so I rely on an application to calculate the nutritional values of my recipes, therefore the values provided are an approximation.
+This recipe has approximately 104 calories per cookie.
+I am not a nutritionist, so I rely on an application to calculate the nutritional values of my recipes; therefore, the values provided are an approximation.

 Are sesame seeds a healthy fat?